marjiasdk/Competitive-Coding/README.md

 ## Repository Structure

-The repository is structures as follows:
+The repository is structured as follows:
 * Each folder is labelled according to where they are from, i.e. LeetCode problems will be in the LeetCode folder.
 * Each folder contains subfolders which are labelled accorded to the programming language the solution is written in, i.e. CodeChef -> C -> C solutions, similarly, CodeChef -> Python -> Python solutions.